ccoupe/trumpybear/TopLevel.md

 testing turret problems.

 ### AV system (Harmony, Yamaha Reciever)
-My HE automations include Turn on/off the TV and volume control and selecting Harmony 'Activities' so it's part of the performance.
+My HE automations include Turning on/off the TV and volume control and selecting Harmony 'Activities' so it's part of the overall performance.

 ### Chimes, Siren, TTS
 The Hubitat automations also use Chimes and Sirens.
 I wrote some python code to play mp3 files on a Mac (OSX) and Linux (Ubuntu/Mint) using the attached speakers.
 Part of the performance.
-There is an old Pi2 I found in a drawer that run the code and attached to the TV (a Harmony Activity is required)

 They are also Hubitat TTS devices.
 No need for a Sonos if you have speakers connected to a computer.

+### Kodi
+Yes the TV has a Pi4 attached with the Kodi media server code installed as well as the chimes and siren code.
+There is is a Harmony activity to switch to Kodi for visuals and audio.
+If the turrets are actively tracking a 'perp' the Kodi may display the tracking pictures on the big screen while playing loud music.

 ## States and Trumpy Modes.
 If you are thinking that there are a lot of messages flying back and forth